Air source heat pump servicing: A complete guide

 Paul started his career with a 5 year Plumbing and Heating apprenticeship and became a fully qualified Plumbing and Heating Engineer.
 He has installed domestic central heating systems for local councils and also installed hot and cold water systems, heating systems and above ground drainage on new build properties.

-Paul then moved into the service and repair of gas boilers and systems for larger companies such as nPower and The AA before moving to HomeServe.
+Paul then moved into the service and repair of gas boilers and systems for larger companies such as npower and The AA before moving to HomeServe.

 He continued to work in service and repair for HomeServe before pursuing an opportunity at the HomeServe Training Academy.